syncfusion-content/aurelia-docs/Aurelia/Kanban/Getting-Started.md

 {% endhighlight %}

 {% highlight html %}

-    import './KanbanJsonData';
     export class Kanban {
         constructor() {
             this.KanbanData = KanbanData;
             this.Field = { primaryKey: 'Id', content: 'Summary'};
         }
     }

 {% endhighlight %}

 ![](Getting-Started_images/Getting_Started_img3.png)

-N>  `fields.primaryKey` field is mandatory for “Drag and Drop” ,”Selection” and “Editing” Features.
+N>  `primaryKey` field is mandatory for “Drag and Drop” ,”Selection” and “Editing” Features.

 ## Enable Swimlane

-`Swimlane` can be enabled by mapping the `fields.swimlaneKey` to appropriate column name in `dataSource`.
+`Swimlane` can be enabled by mapping the `swimlaneKey` to appropriate column name in `dataSource`.
 This enables the grouping of the cards based on the mapped column values.

 {% highlight html %}